Hortonville Joint School District No. 1 v. Hortonville Education Association: Background

-In 1974, members of the teacher's union in the Hortonville Area School District in Wisconsin went on strike after contract negotiations broke down with the district's School Board.
+In 1974, members of the teachers' union in the Hortonville Area School District in Wisconsin went on strike after contract negotiations broke down with the district's School Board.
 However, Wisconsin law "prohibited the strike".
 The district's superintendent asked the striking teachers to return to work, but none of the striking teachers returned.
 One week later, the Board conducted disciplinary proceedings and voted to terminate the employment of the striking teachers.
 The teachers objected to the firing and filed a lawsuit in state court in which they argued that the Board's decision violated the due process clause of the Fourteenth Amendment of the United States Constitution.
 The trial court rejected the teachers' arguments, but on appeal, the Supreme Court of Wisconsin ruled that that "Federal Constitution required that the teachers' conduct and the Board's response be evaluated by an impartial decisionmaker other than the Board."
 The Supreme Court of the United States granted certiorari to determine whether the Board's actions violate the Fourteenth Amendment's due process clause.